codingseb/CSharpRegexTools4Npp/README.md

 * Extract All matches in a new Notepad++ tab
 * Work on current Notepad++ tab text, on current selection or in a directory
 * Named groups, lookbehind, lookforward and all features of C# Regex
+* Keep an history of typed regex
+* Save/Reload Regex

 ## Installation